18 Must-Have UX Features for Every eCommerce Store

 7. Multiple High-Res Product Photos

 Your users want to see what they’re buying—and the more you can show them, the better.
-Provide customers with multiple, high-res photos of your products so they can zoom and view from a number of different angles for a complete picture of the product.
+Provide customers with multiple, high-res photos of your products so they can zoom and view from many different angles for a complete picture of the product.
 Consider also mixing product shots with lifestyle photos of the product in use to add a bit more life and interest to your photos.

 Don’t forget to optimize the size of your images in addition to adding alt-text to help improve the SEO of your pages.